0xDexter0us/blog/content/posts/ccc-h1ctf.md

 {{< image src="/images/ccc-h1ctf/image-20210603222925432.png" position="center" style="border-radius: 5px;" >}}

 From the downloaded xml file we discovered a new domain `patopirata.com`.
-After some digging and directory bruteforcing on that new domain, we discovered a new file `http://patopirata.com/info.php` although this turned out to be another rabbit hole.
+After some digging and directory brute forcing on that new domain, we discovered a new file `http://patopirata.com/info.php` although this turned out to be another rabbit hole.
 However, the xml file in itself was a big hint: **XXE**

 {{< image src="/images/ccc-h1ctf/image-20210603224127421.png" position="center" style="border-radius: 5px;" >}}
 ---